Tenancy Laws in Pakistan: Rights of Tenants and Landlords

 1. Right to a Written Rental Agreement

-• A written contract specifying rent amount, duration, and conditions must be signed.
+• A written contract specifying the rent amount, duration, and conditions must be signed.

 • Verbal agreements are discouraged as they can lead to legal disputes.